ZoomQuiet/ZoomQuiet.io/content/Pythonic/py101-cleanup-script.md

 ## Deleting files based on their extension

-Just suppose you want to remove all the ‘.pyc’ files from the directory.
+Just suppose you want to remove all the '.pyc' files from the directory.
 How would you go about dealing with this problem.
 Here is a solution which I came up with in path.py.

     from path import path
     d = path(DIRECTORY)